hankbao/libreboot/docs/archive_old.md

 changes:

 -   grub.cfg: hardcode the list of partitions to search (speeds up booting considerably.
-GRUB regexp isn\'t very well optimized)
+GRUB regexp isn't very well optimized)
 -   Docs (x200.html hcl): Remove incorrect information
 -   Documentation (bbb\_setup.html): Fix typos
 -   build-release: delete ich9fdgbe\_{4m,8m}.bin files from ich9gen
     -   These were accidentically included in the r20150124 release.
-        They are generated from ich9gen so it\'s ok, but they don\'t need to be in the archive.
+        They are generated from ich9gen so it's ok, but they don't need to be in the archive.
 -   Documentation (grub\_cbfs.html): Looping in libreboot\_grub.cfg (Add
     notes about it if the user copied from grub.cfg in CBFS.)